simonmichael/hledger_site/src/hledger-by-example.md

 # hledger by example

-A small but growing book introducing (some of) hledger, one step at a time.
+A small but growing book introducing hledger, one step at a time.
+(For other hledger docs, see [Docs](doc.md).)

+Reading the book in order is helpful, but not essential.
-You can use the sidebar links, the left and right arrow buttons on this page, or the left and right arrow keys, to step through the pages.
+You can use the the left and right arrow keys, or the arrow buttons below, to step through the pages.
-Eg press the right arrow key now to step to the next page.
+Eg press the right arrow key now to see the next.

 <!-- keep synced: hledger-by-example.md, SUMMARY.md -->
 - [Get hledger installed](get-hledger-installed.md)